giotto-ai/gtda-docs/dev/_sources/theory/glossary.rst

-Given a finite abstract simplicial complex :math:`X = (V, X)` we can choose a bijection from :math:`V` to a geometrically independent subset of :math:`\mathbb R^N` and associate a to :math:`X` called its *geometric realization*.
+Given a finite abstract simplicial complex :math:`X = (V, X)` we can choose a bijection from :math:`V` to a geometrically independent subset of :math:`\mathbb R^N` and associate a simplicial complex to :math:`X` called its *geometric realization*.

-.. _ordered simplical complex:
+.. _ordered_simplical_complex:

 Ordered simplicial complex
 --------------------------

-An *ordered simplicial complex* is an where the set of vertices is equipped with a partial order such that the restriction of this partial order to any simplex is a total order.
+An *ordered simplicial complex* is an abstract simplicial complex where the set of vertices is equipped with a partial order such that the restriction of this partial order to any simplex is a total order.
 We denote an :math:`n`-simplex using its ordered vertices by :math:`[v_0, \dots, v_n]`.

 A *simplicial map* between ordered simplicial complexes is a simplicial map :math:`f` between their underlying simplicial complexes preserving the order, i.e., :math:`v \leq w` implies :math:`f(v) \leq f(w)`.

-.. _directed simplicial complex:
+.. _directed_simplicial_complex:

 Directed simplicial complex
 ---------------------------